mlflow/mlflow/docs/source/plugins.rst

 Using an MLflow Plugin
 ----------------------

-MLflow plugins are Python packages that can be installed via PyPI or conda.
+MLflow plugins are Python packages that you can install using PyPI or conda.
 This example installs a Tracking Store plugin from source and uses it within an example script.

-Install the plugin
+Install the Plugin
 ~~~~~~~~~~~~~~~~~~

 To get started, clone MLflow and install `this example plugin <https://github.com/mlflow/mlflow/tree/master/tests/resources/mlflow-test-plugin>`_: